Congratulations on your admission to Geneseo!

 No. That’s up to you.

-Although not required, taking college courses during the fall semester that will count toward your SUNY Geneseo degree will help ensure that you graduate with your class.You may decide to work, engage in community service or an internship, or even study abroad for your first semester, which allows students to focus on language proficiency.
+Although not required, taking college courses (up to 11 credit hours, non-matriculated status) during the fall semester that will count toward your SUNY Geneseo degree will help ensure that you graduate with your class.You may decide to work, engage in community service or an internship, or even study abroad for your first semester, which allows students to focus on language proficiency.

 - What about housing?